Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Conclusions

 \section{Conclusions}

-Earlier research has shown the importance of understanding the role of TSO in the context of decarbonisation strategies.
-We know that the development of efficient transmission infrastructure planning is required to mitigate challenges arising from the increase of VRE generation share and consequent VRE availability uncertainty.
-However, the extent to which one can consider TSO's decisions to be an effective renewable-driven policy on itself or in composition with other existent strategies is not yet well known.
-Therefore, in this paper, we study the impact of the TSO infrastructure expansion decisions in combination with carbon taxes and renewable-driven investment incentives on the optimal generation mix.

-We propose a novel bi-level modelling assessment to plan optimal transmission infrastructure expansion.
+In this paper, we study the impact of the TSO infrastructure expansion decisions in combination with carbon taxes and renewable-driven investment incentives on the optimal generation mix.
+To examine the impact of renewables-driven policies we propose a novel bi-level modelling assessment to plan optimal transmission infrastructure expansion.
 At the lower level, we consider a perfectly competitive energy market comprising GenCos who decide optimal generation levels and their own infrastructure expansion strategy.
 The upper level consists of a TSO who proactively anticipates the aforementioned decisions and decides the optimal transmission capacity expansion plan.
 To supplement the TSO decisions with other renewable-driven policies, we introduced carbon taxes and renewable capacity investment incentives in the model.
-Additionally, we accounted for variations in GenCos' willingness to expand the generation infrastructure by introducing an upper limit on the total investment costs.
-Similarly, we bounded the TSO investment capabilities by bounding investments in transmission capacity expansion.

-We examined the proposed modelling approach by applying it to a simple, three-node illustrative case study and a more realistic energy system representing Nordic and Baltic countries.
-We considered the optimal total welfare, the share of VRE in the optimal generation mix and the total amount of energy generated as the output factors explored in the analysis.
+Additionally, we accounted for variations in GenCos' and TSO's willingness to expand the infrastructure by introducing an upper limit on the generation (GEB) and transmission capacity expansion (TEB) costs.
+Therefore, as the input parameters for the proposed bi-level model, we considered different values of TEB, GEB, incentives and carbon tax.
+This paper examined the proposed modelling approach by applying it to a simple, three-node illustrative case study and a more realistic energy system representing Nordic and Baltic countries.
+The output factors explored in the analysis are the optimal total welfare, the share of VRE in the optimal generation mix and the total amount of energy generated.